AiJared/DSA_in_python/README.md

 - Update the previous pointer of the given node to point to the new node.

-Check out it is implemented in Python in the file doubly_linked_list.py
+Check out its pseudocode in the file doubly_linked_list.txt and its implemented in Python in the file doubly_linked_list.py

 <b>iv Inserting at the end</b>